s9e/TextFormatter/docs/BuiltInFilters.md

 <dd>An unsigned integer value.
 Same as #int, but rejects value less than 0.</dd>

 <dt>#url</dt>
 <dd>A valid URL.
 Uses ext/filter's FILTER_VALIDATE_URL.
 Trims surrounding whitespace to facilitate compliance with <a href="http://www.w3.org/html/wg/drafts/html/master/infrastructure.html#valid-url-potentially-surrounded-by-spaces">HTML specs</a>.
 Uses the settings from UrlConfig.
 Allows scheme-less URLs by default.
 Punycodes IDNs if <code>idn_to_ascii()</code> is available.
 URL-encodes non-ASCII characters.
 Also URL-encodes the four following characters <code>"'()</code> to make the URL safe to use in CSS.
 Validates scheme against allowed schemes.
-Validates against disallowedHosts.
+Validates host against disallowed hosts.
 Optionally resolves redirectors.
 Does not support local URLs.</dd>

 </dl>